Vehicle identity check (VIC)

 The VIC scheme has been introduced to help reduce vehicle crime.
 It is intended to discourage criminals from disguising stolen cars with the identity of written off or scrapped vehicles.

-When an insurance company writes off a car within salvage categories A, B or C, the registration document (V5C(NI) logbook) is surrendered to them at the time of a claim being made and destroyed by them.
+When an insurance company writes off a car within salvage categories A, B or C, the registration certificate (V5C document) is surrendered to them at the time of a claim being made and destroyed by them.

 The VIC is designed to help confirm that the vehicle being returned to the road is what it purports to be and not a stolen or substitute vehicle.